DivineOmega/Soapsuds/README.md

 composer require divineomega/soapsuds
 ```

-Remember to include the autoload file on any page you with to use Soapsuds, if you are not using a framework that handles this for you.
+Remember to include the autoload file on any page you wish to use Soapsuds, providing you are not using a framework that handles this for you.

 ```php
 require 'vendor/autoload.php`